zacscott/just-query-blocks/readme.txt

 Simple yet powerful post querying blocks designed for editorial teams to manage their publication homepage composition.
 Build a custom, dynamic powerful homepages entirely within Gutenberg.

-This block expands the query block built into WordPress to enable powerful page composition.
-Posts can be brought in by category, tag and author. prevernting duplicate posts from being displayed on the page.
-This is a vital feature missing from core WordPress.
+The query block expands the block built into WordPress to enable powerful page composition.
+Posts can be brought in by category, tag and author, prevernting duplicate posts from being displayed on the page (a vital feature missing from core WordPress).

 This plugin also includes a simple yet powerful related posts block, which lets you automatically bring in posts related by category, tag, author.